 Monday 1st November – Shannon Shah, Director of Faith for the Climate – register to attend at this eventbrite link.

 Wednesday 3rd November – Discussion between XR Interfaith Vigil and Alastair McIntosh: ‘Satyagrapha: an Interfaith Reflection on Nonviolence’.
-Eventbrite link for in person attendance – there is also a link if you want to follow this on zoom.
+The in person event is now full, however there is also a link if you want to follow this on zoom.

 Monday 8th November – This session run by Rosie Deedes and Lorna Wallace of Capacitar will be focused on supporting youth and climate activists.
 Book at eventbrite here.